 Healthy, bouncy curls are what every curly-haired woman aspires for.
-But there’s so many misinformation going around the internet.
+So we look for the best way to wash curly hair.
+But there's so many misinformation going around the internet.
 Coupled with false advertisements that we often fall into, we end up having dry, frizzy hair most days of the week.
 We’re tired of it and we know you are too.
 So, we came up a guide for better hair days for those of us with naturally curly hair.

 We make mistakes in washing our hair once in awhile.
 Acknowledging these mistakes and learning from it is a step closer to getting those healthy curls again.
 Here are the common mistakes curly-haired women usually make: